DataDog/stratus-red-team/docs/attack-techniques/azure/azure.execution.vm-run-command.md

 By utilizing the 'RunCommand' feature on a Virtual Machine, an attacker can pass:

-- Windows: PowerShell commands to the VM as SYSTEM.
+- Windows: PowerShell commands to the VM as SYSTEM
-- Linux: Shell commands to the VM as root.
+- Linux: Shell commands to the VM as root

 References: